water fasting: the benefits of a 5 days fast are real

 Actually, it’s quite the opposite.
 It is the body’s miracle process of “cleaning” and “recycling” old and damaged cells.

-Imagine driving your old car for 15 years, then deciding to store it away for 5 days, walking out one morning and seeing that you’ve got a brand new car!
+Imagine driving your old car for 15 years, then deciding to store it away for 5 days, walking out one morning, and seeing that you’ve got a brand new car!

 Not a bad deal, huh?

-Is this what a 5 day water fast will do for you?
+Is this what a 5-day water fast will do for you?
 Again, no fucking clue.
 Just a guy on the internet.

-When our bodies run low on nutrients (re: fasting, caloric restriction), it produces an enzyme called AMP-activated protein kinase (AMPK).
-AMPK seeks out energy by telling the mitochondria (re: high school science) to “find more energy”.
+When our bodies run low on nutrients (Re: fasting, caloric restriction), it produces an enzyme called AMP-activated protein kinase (AMPK).
+AMPK seeks out energy by telling the mitochondria (Re: high school science) to “find more energy”.
 So, the mitochondria produce more mitochondria through a process called mitochondria biogenesis.
 New mitochondria equals happy you.
 The mitochondria help the cells produce ATP, the cellular energy currency.
-Also, AMPK tells the liver to release energy stored in fat cells (re: ketone bodies, ketosis).
+Also, AMPK tells the liver to release energy stored in fat cells (Re: ketone bodies, ketosis).
 When your body burns ketones, this makes for some interesting happenings that you might have heard about: increased clarity and focus, more energy, weight loss, burning visceral fat, and so on.

 At the same time F0X0, the cellular repair gene that has been implicated in healthy aging and longevity, gets activated.